StreetMesh/Experience/Essays/Jacking-In.md

 So now I'm standing in the living room, and my Quest has booted up.
 I'm going to open the Store app, and download the StreetMesh Browser.
 It's free!

-Tim said that when I run Browser, it will ask me to type in a website address, just like a web browser would.
-And sure enough, there it is.
-Now I'll enter "streetmesh.com" and hit the go button.
+Tim said that when I run Browser, the first thing it's going to do is offer me a tutorial.
+He wants me to skip that and just enter a website address instead.
+"Just like using a web browser," he said.
+Cool, no problem.
+And sure enough, there it is: I can see my living room, and there's a web browser, with an address bar and everything.

+So I'll enter what he said: "tim.streetmesh.com".
+Now I'll hit the go button.
+Now it's saying that it looks like I'm new here, and it's asking me to sign in.
+Tim told me it would do that, too.
+He told me to sign up with my Meta account so that